 Where are you located?

-We are located in the heart of Mountain Brook, near hwy 280 and Mountain Brook Village.
-Yet, we are within a 10 minute drive of Homewood, Vestavia Hills, Crestwood, Avondale, Irondale, Highland Park, and Southside.
+We are located in the heart of Mountain Brook, near Hwy 280 and Mountain Brook Village.
+We are within a 10 minute drive of Homewood, Vestavia Hills, Crestwood, Avondale, Irondale, Highland Park, and Southside.

 Do you have midweek services?

-We offer prayer and healing service on Sundays at 6:00 PM, a service of Morning Prayer on Mondays at 9:15 AM and a service of Holy Communion on Wednesdays at 11:45 AM.
-These services are held in the chapel (RM.
-200).
+We offer a service of Morning Prayer on Mondays at 9:15 AM and a service of Holy Communion on Wednesdays at 11:45 AM.
+These services are held in the chapel (Room 200).

 How can I meet others and get connected?

-The primary way that people get connected is through adult discipleship groups.
+The primary way to get connected is through adult discipleship groups.
 These meet on Sunday mornings at 9:00 AM and at various times during the week.
 Check out the Adult Discipleship page.

 How can I plug-in to serve?

 Serving others is an essential part of what it means to follow Jesus.
-Whether your an adult or a youth, we have a variety of ways to get involved.
+Whether you are an adult or youth, we have a variety of ways to get involved.
 See the Serve page for more details on specific ways to volunteer and the processes for plugging in to each.

 Do you have a healing prayer ministry?

 We believe in the power of the Holy Spirit through healing prayer.
-Our team of gifted intercessors are available for prayer every Sunday during Holy Communion and monthly at our Sunday evening healing prayer services.
+Our team of gifted intercessors are available for prayer every Sunday during Holy Communion.
 See the Prayer & Healing page for more details.

 What connection do you have with Beeson Divinity School?

-Our leadership development program partners with seminary students at Beeson.
+Our Leadership Development program partners with seminary students at Beeson.
 We have interns who are currently enrolled, as well as many Beeson alumni in our congregation, including on the pastoral staff.
-Pastor Mark is on the adjunct faculty at Beeson, teaching in the Anglican certificate program.
+Pastor Mark is on the adjunct faculty at Beeson and teaches in the Anglican Certificate program.
 See our Leadership Development page for more details.